SAP/open-ux-tools/docs/Guidelines.md

 ## Pull Requests

 - Fix one issue per PR and keep PRs as small as possible.
 It may be slightly more work, but it is much easier to understand and review a single clear fix.
-Focused PRs also give consumers of a module more control over which fixes and features are available in each version.
+Focused PRs also give consumers of a module more control over which fixes and features are available in each published version.

 ## Versioning
 To establish and increase versions for modules in this repository, we follow [Semantic Versioning (semver)](https://semver.org/).
 In essence, this means: